How long has SET-BC been providing three tiers of service?

 District Request for Service Questions

 What do districts need to do to prepare for the District Request for Service meeting?

 District Student Support Services administration should determine who will be on the SET-BC District Planning Committee.
 This committee (or working groups within the committee) should meet prior to the District Request for Service meeting to determine what requests the district will make for Tier 1 Pro D, Tier 2 Training, Tier 2 Classroom-based solutions, and Tier 3 Student-based solutions.
 Lists of requests should be prioritized to facilitate the SET-BC Provincial Review process.
 Please see “SET-BC Services Overview and District Request for Service” for more information.

 When do the District Request for Service meetings happen?

-Ideally these meetings are scheduled for early May for the upcoming school year.
-This will allow the SET-BC Provincial Review and subsequent CAP meetings to happen in lateMay and early June.
-If this occurs, SET-BC services, including technology loans for Tier 2 classroom – and Tier 3 student-based solutions could be shipped early in September.
-A final deadline for District Request for Service submission is September 30th.
-No Requests for Service for the school year can be submitted after this deadline.
-Please see “SET-BC Services District Request for Service” for more information.
+Ideally these meetings are scheduled in the early spring for the upcoming school year.
+This will allow districts to submit their annual District Requests for Services in time for the SET-BC Provincial Review process which happens starting the first week of May.
+A Provincial Review meeting is scheduled once a week until the end of September.
+If districts submit their DRFS by the end of May, there is a more likely chance that Tier 2 classroom-based solutions and Tier 3 student-based solutions can be shipped to districts in early September.
+However, each district sets its own District Request for Service meeting date(s) with the final submission deadline being September 30th.
+No District Requests for Service for that school year can be reviewed after that deadline date.
+Please see “SET-BC Services – District Request for Service” for more information.